 Record keeping

-Most medical offices use computers to keep track of billing issues.
-At GENESIS, we use computers to keep track of all clinical information on every patient.
-We believe that electronic recording all of all patient medical data is fundamental to patient safety.
+At GENESIS, we believe that electronic recording all of all patient medical data is fundamental to patient safety.
 An electronic medical record is created for every new patient, linking all information about her with that of her spouse or significant other, as appropriate.
 The complete medical history, as well as the physical exam, physician assessment and treatment plans are all documented electronically.

 The ready availability of charts on the computer network fosters immediate and thorough documentation.
 Information cannot be lost or misread, a crucial element in preventing medical errors.
 Additionally, the system eases the process by which all of us do our jobs, giving us more time to keep every patient physically and emotionally comfortable during her treatment cycles.
-In a very real way, therefore, the electronic record is an essential ingredient behind the personalized attention that distinguishes care at GENESIS.
-(The best people, of course, being the major part.)
+In a very real way, therefore, the electronic record is an essential ingredient behind the personalized care at GENESIS.
+(Our staff, of course, being the major part.)

 Patient Education

 The physicians leading GENESIS have been in practice for over two decades.
 Over time, they have developed an approach to patient education that is evident in every aspect of care.
 Essentially, an educated patient is our best patient.
 To that end, we take pride in explaining to our patients the rationale underlying our approach to treatment, as well as all the pertinent information that must be understood prior to commencing treatment.
 Additionally, we provide explanatory written handouts for virtually every step of treatment.
-Nearly all of these have been prepared by physicians.
-Thus, they reflect the GENESIS philosophy and process.
+Nearly all of these have been prepared by physicians reflecting the GENESIS philosophy and process.

 The Elements of Exceptional Outcomes